hazelcast/hazelcast-reference-manual/src/DataSerialization.md

 ## Implementing DataSerializable

 As mentioned in [Implementing Java Serializable & Externalizable](#implementing-java-serializable-externalizable), Java serialization is an easy mechanism.
-However, it does not have a control on how fields are serialized or deserialized.
-Moreover, this mechanism can lead to excessive CPU loads since it keeps track of objects to handle the cycles and streams class descriptors.
+However, it does not control how fields are serialized or deserialized.
+Moreover, Java serialization can lead to excessive CPU loads since it keeps track of objects to handle the cycles and streams class descriptors.
 These are performance decreasing factors; thus, serialized data may not have an optimal size.

 The `DataSerializable` interface of Hazelcast overcomes these issues.
 Here is an example of a class implementing the `com.hazelcast.nio.serialization.DataSerializable` interface.